johnLeavell/vanilla-js-weather-app/readme.md

-Hello friends, todays adventure is going to consist
+Hello friends, todays adventure is going to consist of using OpenWeather api to create a Weather App